 Rabbi Gaylia R. Rooks

-Rabbi Rooks directs worship and ritual and oversees all the music offered at The Temple.
-Along with Dr. Louie Bailey, the Music Director, she directs Shir Chadash, The Temple’s volunteer choir.
+When Rabbi Rooks was a full time Rabbi, she directed worship and ritual and oversaw all the music offered at The Temple.
+Along with Dr. Louie Bailey, the Music Director, she directed Shir Chadash, The Temple’s volunteer choir.
 In 2012, she released her second collection of original Jewish music on CD titled Sukkat Shalom: Shelter of Peace.
 All the money from the sale of CDs goes to the WHAS Crusade for Children, the largest independent charitable fundraising organization in the country, raising almost six million dollars each year for special needs children in the Kentucky and Southern Indiana region.